ehsan11100/AdGuard/Hosts-Blocklists.md

 Address: 1.2.3.4
 ```

-Keyword rewrites (for example, `REFUSED`) take precedence over the other.
-Next,
-the `CNAME` rewrite.
-After that, all other records's values are summed as one
+Next, the `CNAME` rewrite.
+After that, all other records's values are summed as
-response, so this:
+one response, so this:

 ```none
 ||example.com^$dnsrewrite=NOERROR;A;1.2.3.4